audreyh614/Aspiring-Small-Businesses/README.md

 ## Job Description
-JP Morgan is a leading financial services coorporation As a Business Analyst employed by this company, some duties include having the knowledge or ability to:
+JP Morgan Chase & Co. is a leading American multi-national investment bank within the financial services industry with .
+As a Business Analyst employed by this company, some duties include having the knowledge or ability to:

 - Improve software products and applications designed for use in the financial services industry through applying, utilizing, and constructing business and logical data models and modeling methods.